Baruch College: History

+The Student Council held the unanimous opinion that Baruch College must be located in lower Manhattan as to not inconvenience students and faculty.
+According to Chancellor Albert Bowker, Baruch College had a specialized curriculum which required the school to be located in a business district.
+The Council released a statement concerning Sutton’s recommendation, in which support is expressed to a new college in the Harlem Community; however, it is dependent upon whether the Board of Education views it as a necessity to the City of New York.

 The first president of the new college (1969–1970) was the previous Federal Secretary of Housing and Urban Development Robert C. Weaver.
 In 1971, the college appointed Clyde Wingfield, a noted educator, as its president.
 He was succeeded by economist Joel Edwin Segall in 1977.
 Segall recruited several well-known faculty members to the School of Business and established the college's permanent home on Lower Lexington Avenue.
 Matthew Goldstein was president of the school from 1991 to 1998 (he later went on to serve as the Chancellor of CUNY from 1999 to 2013).
 He was responsible for raising admissions requirements and creating the School of Public Affairs in 1994.
 Edward Regan, former comptroller of New York state, served as president from 2000 to 2004.
 During his tenure, test scores rose, student retention rates increased, and many new faculty members were hired.
 In 2001, the Vertical Campus opened and Baruch College accepted its first students from the CUNY Honors College, now known as the Macaulay Honors College.
 The college also implemented a common core curriculum for all undergraduates.

 Kathleen Waldron became the president in 2004.
 Under Waldron, Baruch College received large donations from its alumni, which resulted in the Vertical Campus, 23rd Street building, and Performing Arts complex being renamed in honor of the three largest donors respectively.
 Alumni giving has increased under "Baruch Means Business," a $150 million capital campaign.
-In August 2009, Waldron resigned from her position to become a University Professor at the Graduate Center.
+In August 2009, Waldron resigned from her position to become a university professor at the Graduate Center.
 Stan Altman, the former dean of the School of Public Affairs from 1999 to 2005, was named interim president.

 On February 22, 2010, Mitchel Wallerstein, dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University, was appointed as the president of the college.
-He took office on August 2, 2010, and remained until June 30, 2020, after which he became a University Professor at CUNY.
+He took office on August 2, 2010, and remained until June 30, 2020, after which he became a university professor at CUNY.
 Under his leadership, Baruch College established degree programs with universities globally, ranked as a top college for social mobility, and achieved the best graduation rate within the CUNY system.

 Baruch College was the scene of student protests in 2011 as a result of tuition hikes resulting in arrests.
 S. David Wu is the president of Baruch College, taking office on July 1, 2020.
 In October 2025, the nearby 23rd Street subway station was renamed 23rd Street–Baruch College after the college.